lycheeverse/lychee/README.md

 ## Credits

 The first prototype of lychee was built in [episode 10 of Hello Rust](https://hello-rust.show/10/).
-Thanks to all Github- and Patreon sponsors for supporting the development since the beginning.
+Thanks to all GitHub and Patreon sponsors for supporting the development since the beginning.
 Also, thanks to all the great contributors who have since made this project more mature.